Structural focalization: Polarized logic

 \subsection{Suspended propositions}

-The pleasant picture of focusing given above is complicated when we consider atomic propositions.
+The pleasant picture of focusing given above must become more complicated when we consider atomic propositions.
 Atomic propositions are best understood as stand-ins for arbitrary propositions, and so our polarized logic has both positive atomic propositions (stand-ins for arbitrary positive propositions) and negative atomic propositions (stand-ins for arbitrary negative propositions).

 When we are performing inversion and we reach an atomic proposition, we do not have enough information to break down that proposition any further, but we have not reached a shift.
 We have to do something different.
 What we do is {\it suspend} that atomic proposition, either in the hypothetical context or in the succedent.
 We represent a suspended atomic proposition as $\susp{p^+}$ or $\susp{p^-}$.
 If we wanted to closely follow existing focused sequent calculi, we would introduce two more rules for proving atomic propositions in focus using a suspended atomic proposition.
 The resulting extension of Figure~\ref{fig:foc} would look something like this: